 The Network Equipment Security Assurance Scheme (NESAS) provides a solution to meet the needs of industry and other stakeholders.
-The focus of NESAS, which is focussed on an essential element of supply chain security, is on equipment vendors and their role in the chain.
+The focus of NESAS, which covers an essential element of supply chain security, is on equipment vendors and their role in the chain.

-3.2 NESAS High Level Overview
+3.2 Owner of and Responsibility for NESAS

-The GSMA defines and maintains the NESAS specifications, which cover assessment of the Vendor Development and Product Lifecycle processes, NESAS Security Test Laboratory accreditation, and security evaluation of network equipment.
+The GSMA defines and maintains the NESAS specifications, which cover assessment of the Vendor Development and Product Lifecycle Processes, NESAS Security Test Laboratory accreditation, and security evaluation of network equipment.
 3GPP defines security requirements and test cases for network equipment implementing one or more 3GPP network functions - specified in Security Assurance Specifications (SCAS).
-The GSMA also defines a dispute resolution process and governs the overall scheme.
+The GSMA also defines a NESAS Dispute Resolution Process.
 All these elements combine to form NESAS.
 Figure 3 illustrates the roles of 3GPP and GSMA within the scheme.